 Let’s be honest, implementing a CRM system by yourself can be a challenging task.
 Especially for bigger companies where there are many people involved in the sales process.

 Without an experienced expert, companies may struggle to create an optimal CRM setup that would help them with their daily work.

-As a company of significant size, the Blue Media team knew they needed a professional CRM solution to manage their customer details, sales processes, and reporting.
+As a company of significant size, the customer's team knew they needed a professional CRM solution to manage their customer details, sales processes, and reporting.
 They did their research and decided to go with Pipedrive.

 Having worked with the system for a while, they realized that they’re not using Pipedrive effectively.
 It turned out that three different sales departments were using the tool in a different way.
 The funnels, custom fields, and deals were not tracked properly.
 Activities weren’t recorded in the system.
 To sum up, they used the system in a non-structured way and it resulted in a lot of confusion.
 They wasted time and the tool didn’t really do the job it was supposed to do.